grodansparadis/vscp-python-sensor-bme680/README.md

 Set id_temperature to a value between 0-65535 to set the id for the reported value.
 This is the two LSB bytes of the GUID used to report the sensor value.
 Default is 6.

+#### id_dewpoint

+Set id_dewpoint to a value between 0-65535 to set the id for the reported value.
+This is the two LSB bytes of the GUID used to report the sensor value.
+Default is 6.

 ### The [MQTT] section

 ### host

-Only relevant for the _mqtt-bme680.py_ script.

 The address for the MQTT broker which will get reported values.

 ### port

-Only relevant for the _mqtt-bme680.py_ script.

 Port on the MQTT broker.

 ### user

-Only relevant for the _mqtt-bme680.py_ script.

 Username used to login to MQTT broker.

 ### password

-Only relevant for the _mqtt-bme680.py_ script.

 Password used to login to MQTT broker.

 ### topic_temperature

-Only relevant for the _mqtt-bme680.py_ script.

 This is the topic under which the temperature event will be sent.
 The default is